Business Risks

 Described below are risks that have been identified as significant.
 These risks are associated with Kokuyo’s financial or operational performance or its cash flow.

-All forward-looking statements are based on assumptions considered reasonable in light of information available as of the end of the consolidated fiscal year under review.
+All forward-looking statements are based on assumptions considered reasonable in light of information available as of the date on which we submitted the latest annual securities report.

 (1) External Risks